Enjoyment at its finest

 Castle History

-In the 14th century, the monks of the neighboring Arbroath Abbey built a sandstone tower house on the current site of Ethie, where they lived for several years.
-The de Maxwell family were the first to own Ethie in the years that followed, before the property passed back into the possession of the monks of Arbroath and Scotland’s only and last Cardinal, David Beaton, in 1524.
-He was living, unmarried, at Ethie Castle at the time with his wife and seven children with the permission of the Pope.
+In the 14th century, monks from the neighboring Arbroath Abbey built a sandstone tower house on the present site of Ethie, where they lived for several years.
+In the following years, the de Maxwell family owned Ethie Castle before it reverted to the monks of Arbroath and the only and last cardinal of Scotland, David Beaton, in 1524.
+He lived unmarried at Ethie Castle for about 20 years with Marion Orgilvy (c.
+1545–1575), daughter of James Ogilvy, 1st Lord Ogilvy of Airlie, and they had eight children.

-Cardinal David Beaton was born in Balfour in Fife in 1494.
+Around 1530, major expansions were undertaken in the Ethie courtyard in preparation for the expected visit of King James V, whose advisor David Beaton was.Cardinal David Beaton was born in Balfour, Fife, in 1494.
 After studying at the University of Glasgow and St. Andrews, he became a monk at Arbroath Abbey and a member of the Scottish Parliament.
-In 1539 he became Archbishop of St Andrews.
+In 1539, he became Archbishop of St. Andrews.

-Ethie Castle is said to have been the inspiration for the fictional Castle of Knockwhinnock in Sir Walter Scott’s novel The Antiquary.
-Sir Walter Scott was a very close friend of William Carnegie, 8th Earl of Northesk, and therefore often stayed at Ethie Castle.
+Ethie Castle is said to have been the model for the fictional Castle of Knockwhinnock in Sir Walter Scott’s novel *The Antiquary*.
 A large statue of Sir Walter Scott can be seen in Edinburgh.

-After the Forsyths owned the castle, it was owned by the de Morgan family and was converted into a small B&B hotel with 3 rooms.
+After the Forsyths owned the castle, it passed into the possession of the de Morgan family and was converted into a small bed and breakfast with three rooms, four bathrooms and two toilets.

 Present Day

-Roland Zettel
+Dr. Roland Ladislaus Zettel